hugh-maaskant/IoTAS/Docs/03_Protocol_Concerns.md

 1. Build, configure and start a SignalR connection to the Server's Hub.
 2. Register the Device c.q.
 Monitor with the Server.
 3. Send (Device) or Receive (Monitor) heartbeat information.
+4. For the Monitor: receive Device status updates.

 A Device passes its ```DeviceId``` to the Server during registration.
 A Monitor has -for this milestone- no data to pass and, apart from registering, only receives data.